 Don't fill old water bottles with petrol: UK begs drivers queuing at gas pumps

-Don't fill old water bottles with petrol: UK begs drivers queuing at gas pumps2 min read .
-Updated: 28 Sep 2021, 06:11 PM IST
+Don't fill old water bottles with petrol: UK begs drivers queuing at gas pumps

 British transport minister warned that filling up water bottles at petrol stations could be dangerous and will not helpful solve the issue.